oracle-livelabs/security/data-safe/register-autonomous-database/register-autonomous-database.md

 To use a database with Oracle Data Safe, you first need to register it with Oracle Data Safe.
 A registered database is referred to as a _target database_ in Oracle Data Safe.

-After registration, you can grant and revoke roles from the Oracle Data Safe service account on your Autonomous Database to control which Oracle Data Safe features you can use with the database.
+After registering an Autonomous Database, you can grant and revoke roles from the Oracle Data Safe service account on your Autonomous Database to control which Oracle Data Safe features you can use with the database.
+You need to register your Autonomous Database before granting roles because registration unlocks the Oracle Data Safe pre-seeded service account on your target database.
 Keep in mind that the roles for Autonomous Databases are different than those for non-Autonomous Databases.
+For non-Autonomous Databases, you can grant roles before or after registering your database.
-- For an Autonomous Database on Shared Exadata Infrastructure, which is what we are using in this workshop, all Oracle Data Safe roles are granted by default during registration, except for the Data Masking role (`DS$DATA_MASKING_ROLE`).
-Registration is required before granting roles because it unlocks the Oracle Data Safe pre-seeded service account.
+- For an **Autonomous Database on Shared Exadata Infrastructure**, which is what we are using in this workshop, all Oracle Data Safe roles are granted by default during registration, except for the Data Masking role (`DS$DATA_MASKING_ROLE`).
-- For an Autonomous Database on Dedicated Exadata Infrastructure, only the User and Security Assessment role (`DS$ASSESSMENT_ROLE`) and the Audit Collection role (`DS$AUDIT_COLLECTION_ROLE`) are granted by default.
+- For an **Autonomous Database on Dedicated Exadata Infrastructure**, only the User and Security Assessment role (`DS$ASSESSMENT_ROLE`) and the Audit Collection role (`DS$AUDIT_COLLECTION_ROLE`) are granted by default.
 You can grant the other roles as needed.
-- For all non-Autonomous Databases, you need to run a SQL privileges script on the target database to grant roles.
+- For all **non-Autonomous Databases**, you need to run a SQL privileges script on the target database to grant roles.
 No roles are granted by default.
-You can grant roles before or after registering your database.

 Begin by registering your Autonomous Transaction Database (ATP) with Oracle Data Safe.
 Next, grant the Data Masking role to the Oracle Data Safe service account on your target database.
 Navigate to Oracle Data Safe in Oracle Cloud Infrastructure and view the list of registered target databases to confirm that yours is listed.
-Explore Security Center, which is the central hub for Oracle Data Safe where you can access Security Assessment, User Assessment, Data Discovery, Data Masking, Activity Auditing, Alerts, Settings, and the Oracle Data Safe dashboard.
+Explore Security Center, which is the central hub for Oracle Data Safe where you can access Security Assessment, User Assessment, Data Discovery, Data Masking, Activity Auditing, Alerts, and the Oracle Data Safe dashboard.

 Estimated Lab Time: 10 minutes